TusharElangovan/TusharElangovan/README.md

 # 💫 About Me:
-Im an aeronautical engineer with a passion for using technology for good.<br>Im currently working on Data Science and Analytics related projects on Kaggle.<br>
+Im an Aeronautical Engineer with a minors in Data Science.
+I have a passion for using technology for good.<br>Im currently working on Data Science and Analytics related projects on Kaggle.<br>

 ## 🌐 Socials: